ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Additional Experiments and Analysis

-While \textsc{eris} leverages decentralized aggregation to reduce communication overhead, it is not the first framework to exploit distributed training.
-For instance, \textit{Ako}~\citep{ako2016} distributes gradient computations by splitting each model into $v$ disjoint partitions and randomly assigning them to worker nodes.
+\textit{Ako}~\citep{ako2016} distributes gradient computations by splitting each model into $v$ disjoint partitions and randomly assigning them to worker nodes.
 However, this approach differs fundamentally from \textsc{eris}: in Ako, not all clients receive the full model in each round, which may hinder convergence to the standard FedAvg solution.
-Furthermore, in each round, a client uploads and receives $K$ partitions—equivalent to the full model size—resulting in substantial bandwidth usage.
+Furthermore, in each round, a client uploads and receives $K$ partitions, equivalent to the full model size, resulting in substantial bandwidth usage.
 We can estimate the minimum distribution time for Ako, denoted by $D_{Ako}$, using a similar worst-case analysis:

 \emph{Shatter}~\citep{biswasShatter2025} is also a privacy preserving distributed learning framework.
 In Shatter, each round consists of three steps.
 In the first step, each node updates its local model and divides the result in $l$ chunks.
 Each client (real node) runs $l$ virtual nodes.
 The virtual nodes form an overlay network over which model parameter updates are multicast with a gossiping protocol.
 Once received $r$ updates for each of the $l$ virtual nodes running on a real node, the last step consists of the virtual nodes forwarding the received updates to the real node to perform the aggregation.
 Notice that in this setup, not all clients will receive all model updates, so the communication overhead is reduced at the cost of slower global model convergence.
 The model distribution occurs in the second step through a multicast among the virtual nodes.
 The model distribution cannot finish before each real node (via its virtual nodes) has finished uploading its model chunks, and has finished downloading model updates from $r$ other clients.
 Then, we need to account for the time to upload all the model updates with the total upload capacity being the sum of all individual node upload rates.
 Therefore, we can estimate the minimum distribution time for Shatter, denoted by $D_{\text{Shatter}}$: